puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

 In this quest you will learn how to specify the order in which Puppet should manage the resources in a manifest.

-## Order Agnosticism
+## Explicit Ordering

 You are likely used to reading instructions from top to bottom.
 To accomidate this habit, this Quest Guide itself follows that format.
-If you wish to master the Puppet arts, you must learn to see past this habit; Puppet has no regard for the order of resources in a manifest, and will manage resources in whatever order is most effecient.
+If you wish to master the creation of Puppet manifests, however, you must learn to see past this habit.
+Puppet has no regard for the order of resources in a manifest; it will manage resources in whatever order is most effecient.

 Often, however, you will need to ensure that once resource declaration is applied before another.
-For instance, to run a service, you may first need to ensure that the package for that service is installed and configured.
+For instance, if you wish to declare in a manifest that a service should be running, you need to ensure that the package for that service is already installed and configured.

-If you require that a group of resources be managed in a specific order, you must to explicitly declare the dependency relationships between these resources.
+If you require that a group of resources be managed in a specific order, you must to explicitly state the dependency relationships between these resources within the resource declarations.

 ## Relationship Metaparameters

+{% fact %}
+In Puppet's DSL, a resource metaparamter is a variable that doesn't refer directly to the state of a resource, but rather tells Puppet how to process the resource declaration itself.
+{% endfact %}

 There are four metaparameter attributes that you can include in your resource declaration in order to establish order relationships among resources.
 The value of any relationship metaparameter should be the title or titles (in an array) of one or more target resources.